redhousestudio/redhousestudio.github.io/termsmix.md

 Hello, great that we'll be working together, I love making sonic dreams come true!

-On this page you will find some technical details to prepare our mix session.
-This enables us to spend as much time as possible on mixing.
+On this page you will find some technical details to prepare our session.

 <p>&nbsp;</p>

 First some technical details about the files you will send me.

 (I mix in Logic Pro.
 If you have a ProTools or Ableton session, I can create the audio files to mix.)

 ##### <strong>Audio files</strong>